Takashiidobe/notes/src/books/the-art-of-postgresql/structured-query-language.md

 We might want to create a function that can do this for us, but we have to be wary of SQL injection.

-We can create \"prepared statements\" which will do that for us:
+We can create "prepared statements" which will do that for us:

 ```sql
 prepare query as